 The soldiers who remained were questioned about the missing battalion.
 Those at the bridge stated that they had not seen any movement across it.
 Other soldiers also stated that there had been no sounds of combat during the night.
 They did not have any leads on what happened to the defensive line.

 The first theory to emerge regarding the missing soldiers was that they had surrendered to the Japanese.
 While this was possible, it has been deemed as unlikely.
-They would need to cross the bridge to Nanking and the soldiers stationed there had not seen anything.
+They would need to cross the bridge to Nanjing and the soldiers stationed there had not seen anything.

 Defection would also have been unlikely as the Chinese were aware of the horrific treatment that prisoners of war received from the Japanese.
 If the battalion had gone to the Japanese, it is likely that they would be tortured or outright killed.
-Information that was later provided by the Japanese also makes this theory unlikely, as there was no mention of surrendering soldiers in Nanking.
+Information that was later provided by the Japanese also makes this theory unlikely, as there was no mention of surrendering soldiers in Nanjing.

 Another possible theory is that the soldiers deserted their position.
 This is a very reasonable theory as the troops might have been tired of fighting or saw hopelessness in their situation.
-While the bridge was the only way to Nanking, it would not have been the only way out of the area.
+While the bridge was the only way to Nanjing, it would not have been the only way out of the area.

-The farmers in the area of Nanking may have been willing to help the fleeing soldiers.
+The farmers in the area of Nanjing may have been willing to help the fleeing soldiers.
 If the soldiers had deserted, the army would not have been forthcoming with this information.
 News of a mass desertion would lower morale and would provide the Japanese with propaganda to weaken the Chinese government.

 While desertion does seem possible, there are also reasons why this theory is hard to prove.
-The vegetation in the Nanking area at the time was sparse and would not have provided sufficient cover for almost 3,000 soldiers.
+The vegetation in the Nanjing area at the time was sparse and would not have provided sufficient cover for almost 3,000 soldiers.